Mutahir-15/Coding-Notes/README.md

 This repository is perfect for:
 - Developers learning Python, JavaScript, Next.js, and AI tools
-- Students preparing for coding interviews
+- Students preparing for coding interviews and exams
 - Anyone looking for organized learning paths and PDF resources